Architectural Design Program

 4. Make an appointment with Program Director John Barton (Y2E2 Bldg., Room 267), bringing your SU transcript and program sheet to the meeting.
 Review your program sheet and clarify questions regarding your academic plan.

-5. Jill Nomura will email you when you can go on Axess and declare online.
+5. Jill Filice will email you when you can go on Axess and declare online.

 6. If your program sheet changes as you progress in the program, you should submit revisions in consultation with your advisor.
 Note that any deviations from the approved program need to be petitioned; see below.
 Submit a final program sheet at the beginning of the quarter you plan to graduate.